Fees and living costs

 Comparisons with other university cities

-Cardiff topped the 2017 Natwest Student Living Index as the most cost-effective university city in the UK.
+Cardiff came second in the 2018 Natwest Student Living Index of the most cost-effective university cities in the UK.
 The Index was based on student income, monthly expenditure and life balance.

 The table below, taken from the 2017 Natwest Student Living Index, compares weekly rental costs across the UK.
 You can see that Cardiff is one of the more affordable UK locations.